Updated: December 17, 2024

 Regarding inheritance tax, in Portugal, no gift or inheritance tax is imposed.
 However, a Stamp Duty of 10 percent is applied to assets located in Portuguese territory that are passed on as inheritance.
 This duty is exempt for inheritances passed on to spouses, descendants, and ascendants.

 For non-EU nationals, there are several options for moving to Portugal, including the D7 Visa, Golden Visa, and Digital Nomad Visa.
 The right visa for you will depend on your specific personal situation.
 Depending on the visa type, your residency status can be renewed.
-Compared with some other European countries, it is quite straightforward to secure residence in Portugal.
 For EU citizens, you will be able to move to Portugal easily.
 You will simply need to apply for a registration certificate at your local council within 30 days after your first three months in the county.

 Legal Portuguese residents can apply for permanent residency status and Portuguese citizenship after five years in the country, provided they meet the criteria.